Reflecting on 25 years of hope for children: Caroline’s dream

 “Sadly, there are numerous countries in the world where children are still placed in orphanages, but Romania leads the world in its demonstration of how it is possible to transform such systems”

 And the news is good.
-In August, working closely with the authorities, our tireless Romania team, completed the closure of the Targu Frumos institution in Iais County which once housed nearly 200 boys.
+Last year, working closely with the authorities, our tireless Romania team, completed the closure of the two more orphanages, Solca and Speranta in Suceava.

 But closing orphanages by reuniting families, building new families and keeping families together is complicated and time-consuming work—especially when so many of the children who remain in the institutions have complex additional needs.
 We are sincerely grateful for your ongoing kindness and your faith in us over the last 25 years.
 Together, we can make Caroline’s Dream a reality for children, not only in Romania, but around the world.
 If you can, please support us to ensure more children have safe, loving families to take care of them by donating now.